oborotev/BJTU-GTD/README.md

 # Design
 ## 1. Problems
 - We don't have a framework that works easily on the 3 main desktop architectures : Linux, Windows and Mac
-- We don't have a framework that let's have both P2P and client-server communication.
+- We don't have a framework that let having both P2P and client-server communication.

 ## 2. Goals